OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/01-blinking-led.md

 ### Hooking up the Components

+Let's first take a look at the headers on the Arduino Dock.
+The double-row headers to the left of the Omega and the three male pins near the OMEGA-RESET are pins connected to the Omega.
+The rest of the headers are in the same layout as that of an Arduino UNO and are connected to the ATmega.
+We will be using the ATmega pins mostly throughout these tutorials.

 Ok, here we go, let's put together our circuit.
-We're going to be connecting an LED's anode to a GPIO on the Arduino Dock, and cathode to Ground through a current limiting resistor.
+We're going to be connecting an LED's anode to a GPIO (pin 4 is defined in the code) on the Arduino Dock, and cathode to Ground (GND) through a current limiting resistor.

 ## Writing the Code